Adolescence of Utena: Critical reception

 Adolescence of Utena was positively received by critics.
 In Anime News Networks ranking of the 100 greatest anime films of all time, Adolescence of Utena placed eighth, with writer Mike Toole calling the film "one of the most interesting anime movies of the '90s and one of the prettiest animated films ever made."
 Vulture listed the car transformation scene on its list of "The 100 Sequences That Shaped Animation", arguing that "Adolescence of Utena does for the magical-girl anime what Neon Genesis Evangelion did for the mecha anime: lay waste to the rules that came before to craft a bold new language all its own.

 Reviewing the film for Dazed, writer Evelyn Wang commends the coherence of the film's discordant elements, categorizing it alongside high-concept films such as Elle and Face/Off that are "would-be shit-shows which quietly attain perfection."
 Wang offers specific praise for the visual symbolism of the film, saying that "the film isn't just aesthetically pleasing.
 It's also aesthetically precise."
-Writing for Calvin University's The Post Calvin, Jacqueline Ristola calls the film an "anime masterwork" and "a unified statement on liberation and personal revolution [...] the film exorcises narrative logic for sheer literalization of metaphor, and runs with it whole hog."
+Writing for Calvin University's The Post Calvin, Jacqueline Ristola calls the film an "anime masterwork" and "a unified statement on liberation and personal revolution ... the film exorcises narrative logic for sheer literalization of metaphor, and runs with it whole hog."
 THEM Anime gave the film three out of five stars, calling the film "quite possibly the most visually beautiful movie I have ever seen," but criticized the climactic car transformation scene.
 Animefringe offered praise for Adolescence of Utenas visuals and soundtrack, calling the film "sheer beauty."

 The manga adaptation of Adolescence of Utena was similarly well received by critics, with Rebecca Silverman of Anime News Network stating that the adaptation is "much better done in general" compared to the Revolutionary Girl Utena manga, and offering praise for its thematic material.
-Otaku USA noted that the manga adaptation is "much closer to the anime’s tone," but "stops short of the extraordinary climax" of Utena transforming into a car.
+Otaku USA noted that the manga adaptation is "much closer to the anime's tone," but "stops short of the extraordinary climax" of Utena transforming into a car.
 Manga Bookshelf praised the "ethereal quality" of the manga's artwork, and noted that while the title would be best appreciated by readers with existing familiarity of Utena, it nonetheless "carries some significance and effectiveness as a separate work in its own right."

+The anime entry in The Encyclopedia of Science Fiction described it as "Densely metaphorical and prioritizing symbolism over plot clarity, this is a beautiful and memorable film that should ideally be watched after the television series".